Asymptotic Analysis for Optimal Control of the Cattaneo Model: Numerical Results

+\begin{Remark} For the sake of brevity, we only consider the asymptotic behavior of the Cattaneo equation in the context of optimal control problems numerically.
+A detailed numerical investigation of the forward problem can be found in \cite{Blauth2018Optimal}. \end{Remark}

-For the numerical optimization with the Cattaneo and heat equation we only consider \eqref{eq:oc_cattaneo}.
+For the numerical optimization with the Cattaneo and heat equation we only consider the case $\nu = 1$, as this is the main focus of the paper.
+For a discussion of the case $\nu = 0$ we refer the reader to \cite{Blauth2018Optimal}.

-A numerical analysis of the optimal control problem without penalization of terminal states can be found in \cite{Blauth2018Optimal}.
 We choose homogeneous initial conditions $y_0 = 0$ and $y_1 = \laplace y_0 + \bar u$ to satisfy the compatibility condition \eqref{eq:compatibility_condition}.
 In contrast to our theoretical investigation in Section~\ref{sec:asymptotic analysis} we choose the set of admissible controls $U_\mathrm{ad} = H^1(0,T;H^1(\Omega))$, i.e., we do not assume that $U_\mathrm{ad}$ is bounded for the numerical optimization.
 As desired state $y_d$ we choose the function

 which describes a Gaussian pulse centred at $[\delta_1(t), \delta_2(t)]^T$ that moves counterclockwise along a circle with midpoint $[\nicefrac{1}{2}, \nicefrac{1}{2}]^T$ and radius $\nicefrac{1}{4}$, starting at $[\nicefrac{3}{4},\nicefrac{1}{2}]^T$ for $t=0$.
 Note that the desired state does not have zero boundary values, in contrast to the assumption of the theoretical analysis. \\ To solve this optimization problem numerically, we use the gradient descent method with exact line search since we have no control constraints for the model problem (cf. \cite{Hinze2009Optimization} or \cite{Schwedes2017Mesh}).
-The gradient descent method is initialized with $u^0= 0$ in $[0,T]\times \Omega$, the relative stopping tolerance is $1e^{-4}$. \\
+The gradient descent method is initialized with $u^0= 0$ in $[0,T]\times \Omega$, the relative stopping tolerance is \num{1e-4}. \\

-In the following, we visualize the convergence results using figures and tables for both the optimal control and the optimal state.
 First, we investigate the convergence for $\lambda = 1.0$.
-The results for the optimal control are shown in Figure~\ref{fig:ocp_control_lambda_1} and Table~\ref{tab:control}, whereas the results for the optimal state are depicted in Figure~\ref{fig:ocp_state_lambda_1} and Table~\ref{tab:state}.
-As before, the figures contain log-log plots of the difference of the solutions in the respective norms, and the tables contain both the absolute and relative difference of the solutions in the respective norms as well as the numerical order of convergence.
+The results are shown in Table~\ref{tab:convergence_table}, where we show the absolute and relative differences of the optimal controls and states as well as the numerical order of convergence.
+Additionally, these results are also visualized in Figures~\ref{fig:ocp_control_lambdas} and~\ref{fig:ocp_state_lambdas}, where the absolute differences are shown in a log-log plot.